 Wellness means overall well-being.
 It includes the mental, emotional, physical, occupational, intellectual, and spiritual aspects of a person's life.
 Promoting a tobacco-free environment and cessation resources is an opportunity to also focus on the general wellness of clients and staff.
 Many believe tobacco use relieves stress or helps control weight, and these may be real concerns for those who are smoking but want to quit.
 Listening and recording, with no judgement, these feelings and concerns can help develop alternate activities and support.
 These activities will likely add to the overall wellness of all clients and staff.
-Many clients use smoke breaks as a time to bond with one another.
+Many clients use smoke breaks as a time to bond with one another and to take a break from the routine and work of their day.
 Therefore, it is important to provide ample alternative healthy opportunities for clients to connect socially.
+It is also important to use inclusive and affirming language (language that is inclusive of the experiences of people of differing abilities, genders, sexualities, races and spiritualities) that recognizes the need to take time and care for oneself.